 This recipe for Bagna Càuda, Italian for 'hot dip,' is a decadent mixture of olive oil, butter, garlic and anchovies served hot for dipping crusty bread and raw or boiled vegetables.
 Think of it as a deliciously umami fondue!
 A perfect way to start a meal and ready to serve in less than 20 minutes.

 From the Piedmont region of Italy, Bagna Cauda means ‘hot bath’, and that’s just what it is for a wide assortment of crisp raw vegetables like: cauliflower, zucchini, radishes, endive, fennel, and sweet bell peppers.
 Or for tender boiled vegetables like artichokes and, when in Italy, cardoons (a tasty thistle in the sunflower family).
 The ritual in the region goes like this: dip vegetables, use a slice of bread to catch any drips; when bread is saturated, eat it; repeat.

 Of the regions we visited in Italy, the northern Italian Piedmont region felt especially lavish: the festival devoted to cheese, the spectacular wines of Barolo and Barbaresco, a parade with thousands of costumes to celebrate a bareback horserace.

 We stayed at a Villa in Asti where we were twice lucky: for having an apartment next to five lovely, lively ladies from Norway and for the timing of ripened grapes, which we all worked together to pick on the last day of our visit.
 Tim, the Villa's owner, promised to name the vintage ORwegian, for the couple from Oregon and the ladies from Norway who had finished the harvest (and had some fun crushing them, I Love Lucy style).

-- 1/2 cup olive oil
+- ½ cup extra-virgin olive oil

 - 3 tablespoons unsalted butter